 Allow for flexible work schedules

 Increasing focus on results vs activity helps to encourage flexibility.
 Without the need for physical presence, flexibility is key.
 Individuals have unique preferences that can improve the output of your organization.

-Understanding your team, and their preferences, is critical to effective leadership in a remote work environment.
+Understanding your team, and their preferences are critical to effective leadership in a remote work environment.
 Learn the ways your team is most effective and build a system that will support their success.

 Build and maintain a company culture